You can enroll online here.

 Leadership Weekend is a two-day, intensive leadership workshop for students and directors.
 It is perfect for students who already hold leadership positions, students who would like to be in leadership positions eventually, and directors who want to bring the lessons back to their own programs.
 It’s awesome and you should add it on to your Camp experience!

 A student division is kind of like a major for your time at Camp.
-You can be in the Drum Major Institute division, the Concert Band division, the Marching Band division, the Orchestra division, the Jazz division, the Percussion division, or the Color Guard division.
+You can be in the Drum Major Institute, Music Production Boot Camp, Concert Band, Marching Band, Orchestra, Jazz, Percussion, or the Color Guard division.

 No, you cannot choose more than one division.

 **Currently, there are no division choices for Middle School students.
-Middle School students attend the Middle School Concert Band camp.
+Middle School students attend the Middle School Concert Band camp or the Middle School Color Guard camp.

-Please note that all students are required to stay until 3 p.m. for the conclusion of the final performances.
+Please Note: All students are required to stay until 3:00 p.m. for the conclusion of the final performances.
 Exceptions will be made for students who turn in an Early Departure Form (completed and signed by a parent/guardian) at check-in at the beginning of Camp.

 Parents will need to make hotel accommodations on their own.
 Hotel rooms in Muncie are in limited supply (especially at the end of camp when Drum Corps fans are in town) so we suggest you do your research and make your plans early.
 Hotels that Music for All has used in the past have included: Hampton Inn, Fairfield, and the Courtyard Muncie in Downtown Muncie.